 © Carolina Romare

-Experience the Viking Age in Skåne
+Experience the viking age in Skåne

-Visit Sweden's only reconstructed Viking city, see famous rune stones, try the Viking market and watch fierce Viking battles.
+Visit Sweden's only reconstructed viking city, see famous rune stones, try the viking market and watch fierce viking battles.

 Read more